 “Alamo AFCEA brings together over 1,200 professionals from industry, government, and academia who share a commitment to improving our national defense and homeland security through innovation and collaboration.
 With the largest installation in DoD, San Antonio is home to a unique blend of operational expertise in cyber, intelligence, education, and medical IT from across the military services.
 We host ethical dialogues with government and industry leaders, provide unmatched professional development opportunities to our members, and pay it forward to the next generation through STEM education scholarships and grants.
 I invite you to join our team today.” -Richard Lipsey, President

-Please Join Us for the 2019 Alamo ACE Conference
+We Hope You Joined Us for the 2019 Alamo ACE Conference

 2016 - Present - Rick Lipsey